• Home |

 Training

-In a high-stress situation, with adrenaline and other hormones degrading fine muscle control and tripling heart rate, you (and I, Delta Force, and everybody else) will default to the lowest level of training.
-That means your worst day at the range is probably the best you can expect when it comes to wielding a handgun to defend yourself.
+In a high-stress situation, with adrenaline and other hormones degrading fine muscle control and tripling heart rate, you (and I, and Delta Force, and everybody else) will default to their lowest level of training.
+That means your worst day at the range is probably the best you can expect when wielding a handgun to defend yourself.

-You should still run through a mag or so of the exact ammo, but in general, I recommend sticking to a full-metal jacket of the same bullet weight (usually 147gr) and similar velocity to what you'll be carrying.
+You can train with the same ammo you're using for self-defense – but at $1.80+/round, that gets expensive quickly.
+It’s best to run through at least a magazine or so of the exact same ammo you would utilize for self-defense, but in general, I recommend sticking to a full metal jacket of the same bullet weight (usually 147 grain) and similar velocity to what you'll be carrying.

 Competition/Target Shooting

 For competition and general target shooting/having fun at the range, we can be a little less stringent in our choices.
-Typically, a 115-grain 9mm FMJ will be all you need, and you can get something on the slower side if you’re just plinking or go with a higher-velocity round if you need to be able to knock over steel plates or something reliably.
+Typically, a 115 grain 9mm FMJ will be all you need, and you can get something on the slower side if you’re just plinking or go with a higher-velocity round if you need to be able to knock over steel plates reliably.

 For this, I also like cheap ammo.
 Nobody likes paying an arm and a leg just to be able to shoot a little bit, but I especially like to prioritize cost when it comes to choosing 9mm ammo for the range.